MEET THE AUTHOR

 When I had a bulletin board in my classroom, I kept the paper background, the border, and any posters the same from year to year.
 When I got around to changing the posters, it was apparent where the old posters had been because the sun had faded the paper around them!

-The bulletin board is pretty bare.
+The bulletin board is pretty bare in this photo.
 This was during pre-planning week, but the bulletin board

 My classroom circa 2017 (different room than the one in 2014).
 The white tables and blue chairs were new